commercialhaskell/stack/doc/build_command.md

     of the test suite and benchmark components, respectively, are selected to be built.

-    Stackage snapshots do not include directly GHC boot packages (packages that come with GHC and are included in GHC's global package database).
-For example, if `Cabal` is not a local package or an extra dep, then `stack build Cabal` will specify the latest version of that package in the package index, which may differ from the version provided by the version of GHC specified by the snapshot.
+    If *package* is a GHC boot package (packages that come with GHC and are included in GHC's global package database), the behaviour can be complex.
+    If the boot package has not been 'replaced', then `stack build` will, effectively, do nothing.
+However, if the boot package has been 'replaced' then `stack build` will specify the latest version of that package in the package index, which may differ from the version provided by the version of GHC specified by the snapshot.
+A boot package will be treated as 'replaced' if the package is included directly in the Stackage snapshot or it depends on a package included directly in the snapshot.
+Stackage snapshots do not include directly most boot packages but some snapshots may include directly some boot packages.
+In particular, some snapshots include directly `Win32` (which is a boot package on Windows) while others do not.
+For example, if `Cabal` (a boot package) is not a local package or an extra dep, then `stack build Cabal` with Stackage snapshot LTS Haskell 19.25 will:

+    * on Windows, try to build the latest version of `Cabal` in the package index (because that snapshot includes `Win32` directly, and `Cabal` depends on `Win32` and so is treated as 'replaced'); and
+    * on non-Windows, effectively, do nothing (because `Cabal` is not 'replaced').

 *   *package identifier*, e.g. `stack build foobar-1.2.3`, is usually used to include specific package versions from the package index.